turboshook/TurboshookProjectTemplate/README.md

-# MyProjectTemplate
+# TurboshookProjectTemplate

-Template project to accelerate game development and provide a flexible for framework for common operations.
+Hello!
+This is a template project I use to accelerate development and provide a framework for things I do in a lot of my games.
+The content will be subject to change over time as I add or refine implementations based on my own needs.

 # Project Settings Overrides
 ## Input